Diperblue/Calculator_Flask/README.md

 # Calculator_Flask
 ## Description
-I was studying about flask in python and I decided to post a part of my studies here...
+I was studying about flask in python and I decided to post a part of my studies here.
  #
 ### Dependencies